CumulusNetworks/docs/content/cumulus-linux/System-Configuration/HTTP-API.md

 {{%notice note%}}

-Each service runs as a background daemon.
+Each service runs as a background daemon once started.

 {{%/notice%}}

 ### <span>Configuration</span>

-The HTTP API services use two configuration files:
+There are two configuration files associated with the HTTP API services:

-  - `/etc/nginx/sites-available/nginx-restapi.conf (`used for
+  - `/etc/nginx/sites-available/nginx-restapi.conf`
-    non-chassis hardware)

-  - `/etc/nginx/sites-available/nginx-restapi-chassis.conf` (used for
+  - `/etc/nginx/sites-available/nginx-restapi-chassis.conf`

-    chassis hardware)
+The first configuration file is used for non-chassis hardware; the second, for chassis hardware.

-You only need to edit the configuration file relevant to your hardware;
-the associated services determine the appropriate configuration file to use at run time.
+Generally, only the configuration file relevant to your hardware needs to be edited, as the associated services determine the appropriate configuration file to use at run time.

 #### <span>Enable External Traffic on a Chassis</span>

 The HTTP API services are configured to listen on port 8080 for chassis hardware by default.
-However, only HTTP traffic originating from internal link local management IPv6s is allowed.
+However, only HTTP traffic originating from internal link local management IPv6s will be allowed.
 To configure the services to also accept HTTP requests originating from external sources:

 1. Open `/etc/nginx/sites-available/nginx-restapi-chassis.conf` in a